-Understanding the True Cost of Construction Site Theft
+What Is the True Cost of Construction Site Theft?

+The financial impact of construction site theft reaches far beyond the sticker price of stolen equipment delays, premium hikes, and lost contracts compound the damage month after month.
 Construction site theft is a growing problem, costing the industry billions of dollars annually.
 With valuable equipment, tools, and materials left unsecured, construction sites have become prime targets for criminals.
-However, the financial impact of theft extends beyond the immediate loss of stolen items—it also includes project delays, increased insurance costs, and damage to business reputation.
+However, the financial impact of theft extends beyond the immediate loss of stolen items it also includes project delays, increased insurance costs, and damage to business reputation.
+The construction theft hidden costs the ones that don’t show up on a police report are often larger than the theft itself.

 How much is your construction site really losing?
 Let’s break it down.